yiisoft/active-record/docs/define-relations.md

 ### Many-to-many

-The relationships are used when you need to link multiple records from one table to multiple records from another table.
+Use relationships when you need to link multiple records from one table to multiple records from another table.
-This is common in scenarios where entities have a bidirectional relationship, such as users belonging to multiple groups and groups having multiple users.
+This is common when entities have a bidirectional relationship, such as users belonging to multiple groups and groups having multiple users.

 ```mermaid